aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getDragToRow() {#getDragToRow--}

+<b>@deprecated.</b> Please use the 'dragToRow' property instead.
 Indicates whether the specified field can be dragged to the row position.
 The default value is true.

 ```javascript
 getDragToRow() : boolean;